-The Company accounts for treasury stock under the cost method is reflected as a reduction of stockholders' equity at cost.
-As of June 30, 2023, there have been no reissuances of treasury stock.
+The Company accounts for treasury stock under the cost method, and repurchases are reflected as a reduction of stockholders' equity at cost (see Note 10).
+As of June 30, 2024, there have been no reissuances of treasury stock.

-s) Reclassification of Previously Issued Financial Statements
+s) Reclassification of Previously Issued Financial Statements t) Recently Adopted Accounting Guidance